Orlando Corrections School Options

 Auxiliary Law Enforcement Officer Program

 Students who complete this program are qualified to pursue entry-level volunteer law enforcement positions.
-The program consists of 319 hours and ensures that students have an understanding of firearms, vehicle operations, defensive tactics and investigations.
-The training in this program is focused on low-liability law enforcement concepts.
+The program consists of 48 hours and ensures that students have an understanding of firearms, vehicle operations, defensive tactics and investigations.

 Associate in Science in Criminal Justice Technology

-The 64-credit criminal justice technology program includes courses in criminal justice administration, investigations, evidence and procedures, policing systems, criminal law and juvenile justice systems.
+The 60-credit criminal justice technology program includes an introductory course in corrections as well as classes in juvenile justice systems, criminal investigations, criminal law and policing systems.
 Students can also specialize in homeland security and take courses in transportation security, border security, intelligence analysis and security management.
-Students who've already completed the homeland security specialist or criminal justice technology certificate programs can apply their credits to the associate's program.
+Students who've already completed the homeland security specialist or criminal justice technology specialist certificate programs can apply their credits to the associate's program.

 University of Central Florida (UCF)